pcotret/litex-wiki/Migen-Amaranth.md

-# Why is LiteX Migen based and hasn't switched Amaranth?
+# Why is LiteX Migen based and hasn't switched to Amaranth?

 To give a bit of context/history, Migen DSL has been around since 2012 and we have been involved in its development since then while also working on LiteX and creating the ecosystem of cores.